alexa-samples/skill-sample-nodejs-fact/test/unit/README.md

 For running formal QA tests, developers can leverage third-party tools that run on standard unit test frameworks like [Jest](https://jestjs.io/) or [Mocha](https://mochajs.org/).

-Here we will focus on running a test suite against your local code project using the BST command line tool from Bespoken.IO.
+Here we will focus on running a test suite against your local code project using the Bespoken CLI (`bst`) from [Bespoken](https://bespoken.io).

-To get started, you need to install Bespoken Tools, please follow the next steps:
+To get started, you need to install the Bespoken CLI, please follow the next steps:
-1. Install Bespoken Tools by running `npm install -g bespoken-tools` on your command line.
+1. Install the Bespoken CLI by running `npm install -g bespoken-tools` on your command line.
 2. Create the main testing folder.
 We recommend to name it `test`; it should be under the root of your skill's directory.
 3. Create a folder named `unit` under `test\`, this folder will store your unit test script files.
 4. Add the test configuration file `testing.json`.
 This file should be located under your `test\unit` directory.
 It might look like this: